Dinner with Spain's elBulli chef to be sold at auction

-NEW YORK (Reuters) - Fans of Spain’s award-winning elBulli restaurant who did not get there before it closed will get a chance to eat with its celebrated chef when dinners with Ferran Adria are sold at auctions, Sotheby’s said on Monday.
+NEW YORK, March 4 (Reuters) - Fans of Spain’s award-winning elBulli restaurant who did not get there before it closed will get a chance to eat with its celebrated chef when dinners with Ferran Adria are sold at auctions, Sotheby’s said on Monday.

 The two dinners, each for four people, will be among the highlights of sales next month in Hong Kong and New York, when the restaurant’s wine cellar, equipment and memorabilia will also go under the hammer.